Real-hackbard/ImageList-Creator/README.md

   // Add another image here
   // The order of the images should be taken into account.
-  // Increase the number in the "Count" combo box.
+  // Increase the number in the "Count" ComboBox.
   // Enter the next bitmap "Bmp11" above and use the following code:

   // Example :